euroscipy/euroscipy_proceedings/papers/kelsey_dsouza/01_dsouza.rst

 Introduction
 ============

-A *model* is a simplified representation of part of some world, focusing  on selected aspects.
+A *model* is a simplified representation of part of some world, focused on selected aspects.
 A model underlies every scientific theory, and models are central to all STEM areas — science, technology, engineering, and mathematics — helping us conceptualize, understand, explain, and predict phenomena objectively.
-We form mental models as part of childhood learning and exploration and create physical models in childhood play.
+Children form mental models and physical models during play to understand their world.
 Scientists use bio-engineered tissue as a model of human organs.
-Computational modeling is revolutionizing science and engineering, and the 2013 Nobel Price in Chemistry was awarded for computational modeling of biochemical systems.
+Computational modeling is revolutionizing science and engineering, recognized by the 2013 Nobel Price in Chemistry going for computational modeling of biochemical systems.

 ..
 TODO: reasons to model

-Previous research [Whi93]_, [Orn08]_ has shown significant learning benefits when model-building and exploring is included in STEM education.
-Students should learn to create, validate, and refute models, and use models to better understand deep connections across subject areas, rather than work on mechanical problem solving drills.
+Previous research [Whi93]_, [Orn08]_ has shown significant learning benefits from model-building and exploring in STEM education.
+Students should create, validate, refute, and use models to better understand deep connections across subject areas, rather than mechanically drilling through problems.
 In this paper I demonstrate that executable concept modeling, based on using immutable objects and pure functions in Python:

 -  applies across multiple STEM areas,
 -  supports different representations and learning modes,
--  is quite feasible and approachable,
+-  is feasible and approachable,
--  invites bottom-up exploration and assembly, and
+-  encourages bottom-up exploration and assembly, and
--  can build deep understanding of underlying concepts.
+-  builds deep understanding of underlying concepts.

 ..
 TODO: for Intel etc. check that claims are supported

 Executable Concept Models
 -------------------------

-A *concept model* describes things in some world, capturing relevant concepts, attributes, and rules.
+A *concept model* describes something by capturing relevant concepts, attributes, and rules.
 A *concept instance* is a specific individual of a *concept type* e.g. ``NO2`` is a concept instance of the general concept type ``Molecule``.
 The concept type ``Molecule`` might define a ``formula`` attribute for any molecule instance to list how many atoms of each element it contains.
 The concept instance ``NO2`` has one ``Nitrogen`` and two ``Oxygen`` atoms.

 Concepts and attributes are chosen to suit a purpose.
 A different model of ``Molecule`` might describe atoms, functional groups, bonds, sites at which other molecules can interact, site geometry, and forces that govern geometry and interactions.